vpr-void/vpr-void/README.md

   * learning __UI/UX__ and __Mobile Development with Flutter__ .

-  * also loves music and design stuff .
+  * into all sort of creative stuff .